-Five Types of Marijuana Industry Licenses in New Jersey
+Five Marijuana Industry License Types in New Jersey

-The first step to obtaining a commercial cannabis/hemp license in New Jersey is determining what exactly your business is going to do.
+The first step to obtaining a commercial cannabis/hemp license in New Jersey is determining what exactly your business is going to do in the cannabis market.
 Indeed, there are actually five different types of marijuana-related licenses available in the state.
 As described by the New Jersey Department of Health’s Division of Medical Marijuana, you may need to apply for any of the following:

 - Producers of marijuana are required to obtain a Cannabis Cultivation Facility license for the specific location at which they are producing the product;

 - Processors of marijuana are required to get a Cannabis Product Manufacturing Facility license for the specific location where they are processing the product;

 - For companies that are warehousing marijuana-related products, a Cannabis Wholesaler licensed in required;